Addiction Resources for Emergency Responders

 First Responders Addiction Treatment At The Best Treatment

-We offer an intimate setting for clients with an extremely low Staff to Client ratio.
-This gives our first response clients the individual attention they deserve while going through the process of starting a new life in sobriety.
+We offer an intimate setting for guests with an extremely low Staff to Guest ratio.
+This gives our first response guests the individual attention they deserve while going through the process of starting a new life in sobriety.
 We know recovery is a stressful process for those suffering from addiction use disorder so we want to make their journey as comfortable, stress-free and safe as possible.
-We believe in empowering all of our clients so they are able to make the changes necessary in their own lives so they can integrate back into society hopeful, happy, and with a positive outlook on their future.
+We believe in empowering all of our guests so they are able to make the changes necessary in their own lives so they can integrate back into society hopeful, happy, and with a positive outlook on their future.